nathanbraun/fantasy-sdk-2021/README.md

 Check back here for updated versions.
 Will keep the changelog updated.

 ## Changelog
+### v0.4.0 (2021-09-17)
+The automatic WDIS and league analysis projects now use a snapshot of saved data (that I've included in this repository) to make it easier to run through it and see what I'm seeing.

 ### v0.3.0 (2021-09-17)
 Bugfix - `get_players` utility function now returns ESPN, Yahoo, and Sleeper IDs.